 La bise is an exchange of kisses on the cheek and the traditional greeting in France.
 It’s something most French people engage in at least once or twice a day, whether with family or friends, or with colleagues.

 But despite being a part of everyday life in France, la bise can be complicated.
 Let’s talk about all things bise, and learn more about kissing in French in general.

 Before we go into detail about la bise, it’s important to talk about how French people talk about kissing.

-There are three different kinds of kiss in French:
+There are three different kinds of ways to say kiss in French:

 la bise/une bise

 A fundamental greeting in French culture.
 This is a series of light kisses on the cheek (the number varies depending on the region a person is from).
 La bise is usually exchanged between friends and family.
 It can also be exchanged with coworkers, depending on your work environment, or even with total strangers if you’re in an informal, convivial social situation where everyone is greeting each other this way.

 Women tend to systematically faire la bise to men and other women, while men may refrain from exchanging la bise with other men (although they usually make an exception for family members and very close friends).